Bellingen, Rhineland-Palatinate: Geography

 Bellingen lies in a hollow northwest of Westerburg.
 Since 1972 it has belonged to what was then the newly founded Verbandsgemeinde of Westerburg, a kind of collective municipality.

 Politics

 The municipal council is made up of 8 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

-South of the community runs Bundesstraße 255, leading from Montabaur to Herborn.
+South of the municipality runs Bundesstraße 255, leading from Montabaur to Herborn.
 The nearest Autobahn interchange is Montabaur on the A 3.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.